Actor, Writer, Director, Comedian, Speaker, Musician, Art Collector …

-Best known as one half of the hilariously irreverent, satirical, counter-culture, no-holds-barred duo Cheech and Chong (now back on tour), Cheech Marin is a paradox in the world of entertainment.
+Best known as one half of the hilariously irreverent, satirical, counter-culture, no-holds-barred duo Cheech and Chong (now on tour), Cheech Marin is a paradox in the world of entertainment.
 Cheech is an actor, director, writer, musician, art collector, and humanitarian, a man who has enough talent, humor, and intelligence to do just about anything.
 He is truly a multi-generational star.
 To this day, Cheech and Chong films remain the number one weekend video rentals, and Cheech is widely acknowledged as a cultural icon.
-Cheech’s long-awaited memoir entitled Cheech is Not My Real Name…But Don’t Call Me Chong! will be released on March 14, 2017 by Hachette Book Group.
+Cheech’s long-awaited memoir entitled Cheech is Not My Real Name…But Don’t Call Me Chong! was released in 2017.

 Cheech (real name Richard) Marin was born in South Central Los Angeles and met Tommy Chong in Vancouver, British Columbia as a political refugee.
 The duo moved back to Los Angeles and proved to be “entertainment gold.”
 Six of their albums went gold, four were nominated for Grammys, and Los Cochinos won the 1973 Grammy for Best Comedy Recording.
 The critically acclaimed duo made a fluid transition to films, starring in eight features together.